XQ Youth Voice Kit

 arrow Tip:

 Great ideas for your high school come from many places, and one of the richest sources of insight is you and your fellow students.
-Explore the XQ Youth Voice Cards to help inspire the the change areas your team might select.
+Explore the XQ <a Youth Voice Cards to help inspire the the change areas your team might select.

 Team Exercise